Muzan67/Javasciptmypassword/README.md

-## JavaScript: Password Generator - Description
+## JavaScript: Password Generator

 I created an application that generates a random password based on the criteria that the user selects.
 The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
-It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.
+The Password Generator App has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.
-The Password Generator creates multiple possibilities of charaacters and unique specififcations to the users criteria.
+The Password Generator creates multiple possibilities of characters and unique specififcations to the users criteria.

 ## Screenshots of My Password Generator